CompositeFlows/documentation-assembler-vsix/README.md

 ### Compile to docs
-On publish, the Docs Assembler reads your selected maps - recursively validates and assembles all their referenced maps, markdown files, expands all their variables, copies over referenced assets, and compiles them into markdown or HTML files into the publish folder in your repo.
+On publish, the Docs Assembler reads the maps selected for publish - recursively validates and assembles all their referenced maps, markdown files, expands all their variables, copies over referenced assets, and compiles them into markdown or HTML files into the publish folder in your repo.

 ![Docs Assembler publish gif](./assets/DocsAssemblerPublish.gif)